ArthurSauerr/ArthurSauerr/README.md

 ### Hello there 👋, I'm Arthur Sauer Germano.

 💻 I enjoy coding and learning about software <br>
-📚 Currently in the last semester of Systems Analysis and Development
+📚 Graduated in Systems Analysis and Development

 <div>
   <a href="https://github.com/anuraghazra/github-readme-stats">